-The Assistant Support Manager assists in providing a comprehensive community support service across the Moray area.
+Inspire has a great opportunity to join the organisation as an Assistant Support Manager, assisting in providing a comprehensive community support service across the Angus area.

 Key responsibilities include: